edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

 the most similar embeddings.
 The answer is generated using the content that corresponds to these similar embeddings.

+With that out of the way, let's walk through how the pieces fit together.

 Implementation overview
 -----------------------